rabsef-bicrym/tudumvc/lesson1-the-bosun.md

   * In the above sequence, port 8080 is bound, see:

     `http: web interface live on http://localhost:8080`

+*JAL(2021.3.2) Again, the non-root-port-binding stuff becomes irrelevant in a local context.*

 This is a good start - we have our fake ship running and we can access it through Landscape, but we need to do a little additional work to make this setup more convenient for development:

 ### Prepare for Development
 We're going to make mistakes along the way here, and as you've likely noticed from the last step, it takes some time to boot a ship from the ground up.
-On a live ship, any time you make a breaking mistake, you have to breach your ship (which costs Ethereum) and boot from the ground up (barring some of the new export/import functionality that's being worked on).
+On a live ship, any time you make a breaking mistake, you have to breach your ship (which costs Ethereum) which results in loss of all of your data.
 Luckily, with a fake ship, we can make a backup of the freshly booted state that we can simply restore after our mistakes.
 Let's make a backup:

 #### Mount the Filesystem
 The filesystem of Urbit is not natively visible from our *nix platform.
 We need to make them available as we edit/change them during develop.
 First, shut down your ship using `CTRL+D` and then navigate into the `pier` (or the directory that running an urbit creates) using `cd nus` from your shell, assuming you booted a fake `~nus` like I did.
 You should see that that folder is empty.
 Let's `cd ..` and `./urbit nus` to boot our ship back up and then enter `|mount %` in the `dojo`.
 You should see the following: